victormaury25/JP-Morgan-Apples-Game/README.md

 - Go **long** if the predicted UK price is higher than today's price.
 - Go **short** if the predicted UK price is lower than today's price.

 > **WARNING** This strategy is probabilistic and may be highly volatile.
 Some periods may generate significant gains, while others may result in losses.
+Running the simulation multiple times may result in very different outcomes.

+## Future Work
+- Extend strategy to trade on the spread rather than just predicted price direction.
+- Implement hedging strategies using estimated OU and Random Walk parameters.
+- Explore risk-adjusted position sizing and volatility control.

 ## Usage
 1. Clone the repository.
 2. Ensure the `apples_exercise.csv` file is in the same folder as the notebook.